A (1.999999)-approximation ratio for vertex cover problem: Performance ratio based on VCP feasible solutions

 In the mathematical discipline of graph theory, a vertex cover of a graph is a set of vertices such that each edge of the graph is incident to at least one vertex of the set.
 The problem of finding a minimum vertex cover is a typical example of an \textit{NP}-complete optimization problem.
-In this section, we calculate the performance ratios of VCP feasible solutions which lead to an approximation ratio of 2-$\varepsilon$, where the value of $\varepsilon$ is not constant and depends on the produced feasible solution.
-Then, in the next section, we will fix the value of $\varepsilon$ equal to $\varepsilon$=0.000001 to produce a 1.999999-approximation ratio for the vertex cover problem.
+In this section, we calculate the performance ratios of VCP feasible solutions to produce an approximation ratio of 2-$\varepsilon$, where the value of $\varepsilon$ is not constant and depends on the VCP objective value.
+Then, in the next section, we will fix the value of $\varepsilon$ equal to $\varepsilon$=0.000001, to produce a 1.999999-approximation ratio for the vertex cover problem.

 Let $G=(V,E)$ be an undirected graph on vertex set $V$ and edge set $E$, where $\mid$V$\mid =n$.
-Throughout this paper, $z_{VCP}^*$ is the optimal value for the vertex cover problem and we have produced a feasible solution for the problem with vertex partitioning $V=V_1\cup V_0$ and objective value $\mid V_1\mid$.
-The integer linear programming (ILP) model for VCP is as follows; i.e. $z1^*=z_{VCP}^*$.\\
+Throughout this paper, $z^*(G)$ is the optimal value for the vertex cover problem on $G$, and VCP feasible solutions have been introduced by a vertex partitioning $V=V_1\cup V_0$ with an objective value $\mid V_1\mid$.
+The integer linear programming (ILP) model for VCP is as follows; i.e. $z1^*=z^*(G)$.\\